open-quantum-safe/liboqs/README.md

 ### Linux and macOS

-On macOS, you need to install autoconf and automake:
+On macOS, you need to install autoconf, automake and libtool:

-	brew install autoconf automake
+	brew install autoconf automake libtool

 To build, clone or download the source from GitHub, then simply type: